Lu-Yidan/Lu-Yidan.github.io/content/news/ASLP/index.md

 ---
 title: I'm interning at the ASLP LAB!
-My most recent work, "Training a model with a batch of wake-up words and deploying it on an embedded platform."
+(Speech and Image Information Processing)

 subtitle:

 # Summary for listings and search engines
-summary: Audio, Speech and Language Processing Group at Northwestern Polytechnical University (ASLP@NPU) is one of the active research teams in the wide area of audio, speech and language processing.
-Founded in 1995, the ASLP Lab conducts research in audio and speech signal processing, speech recognition, speech synthesis, speaker verification and multimodal (audio-visual) speech processing.
+summary: Training a model with a batch of wake-up words and deploying it on an embedded platform (Horizon new generation AIoT chip).

 # Link this post with a project
 projects: []